signaflo/java-timeseries/README.md

 Java Time Series
 ===============
-Time series analysis on the JVM.
+Time series analysis in Java.

 This project is still in the early stages of development, but is seeing great progress so far.
 Please check back regularly for updates.